Titan Embeddings

 replace the regions, access-key and secret-key with your AWS credentials.

 This will create a EmbeddingController implementation that you can inject into your class.
-Here is an example of a simple @Controller class that uses the chat client for text generations.
+Here is an example of a simple @Controller class that uses the chat model for text generations.

 @RestController